Welcome to our new website!

 If you’re aiming for something more upscale, such as letterheads or compliment slips, consider opting for paper in the range of 100 to 120gsm.
 This heavier paper, often referred to as offset paper, holds colour beautifully and is suitable for both printing and writing multiple times.

-For posters intended for outdoor use, selecting a paper weight between 130-170gsm is a smart choice thanks to its durable, weatherproof characteristics.
 To highlight vibrant images, consider using thicker 130-170gsm art paper.
 This paper is coated with a water-based finish that preserves colour and adds extra strength, making it perfect for promotional visuals.

 Heavy Paperweight